vgbs/dsp-documentation/idm/common-idm-flows.md

 Since changing the email is a sensitive operation, which might easily be abused, the operation has to be confirmed witht he user's password.

+The updated user email is written back to Salesforce; the Person Account email is updated.

 ```
 https://identity-qa.vaillant-group.com/auth/realms/<REALM_ID>/email/change?client_id=<CLIENT_ID>&redirect_uri=<REDIRECT_URI>
 ```